Spacious, keenly priced, good tech, refinement and range

-Bear that in mind as you read this review of Skoda’s new five-seat electric SUV.
+Bear that in mind as you read this review of Skoda’s five-seat electric SUV.
 The Enyaq iV is equivalent to the Volkswagen ID.4 – it’s based on the same platform and uses the same powertrain and technologies, just like the Audi Q4 e-tron.
-Other competitors include the Ford Mustang Mach-E, the electric Volvo XC40 Recharge, the Kia e-Niro and (eventually) the Tesla Model Y. The Enyaq is on sale in Britain right now, with first UK-spec cars landing this summer.
+Other competitors include the Ford Mustang Mach-E, the electric Volvo XC40 Recharge, the Kia e-Niro and the Tesla Model Y.

 Run me through the range…

-Initially Skoda’s first purpose-built EV comes in three broad flavours – 60, 80 and 80x.
-The Enyaq iV 60 has a 62kWh battery and the pricier Enyaq iV 80 has an 82kWh battery (both gross – 58 and 77kWh net respectively).
-Both have single rear-mounted electric motors for rear-wheel drive car, while the 80x has a more powerful dual-motor set-up and four-wheel drive.
-You’re looking at between 256 and 333 miles of claimed WLTP range, which is excellent for the money.
+Skoda’s first purpose-built EV comes in three broad flavours – 60, 80 and 80x.
+The Enyaq iV 60 has a 58kWh battery and the pricier 80-badged models have a 77Wh battery.
+Everything without an x in its name is a single-motor, rear-wheel drive car, while the 80x has a more powerful dual-motor set-up and four-wheel drive.
+You’re looking at between 255 and 336 miles of official WLTP range, which is excellent for the money.

 The 80 gets 201bhp and the 60 gets 177bhp, but there’s only 0.2 seconds between their 0-62mph times and they both have an equal 229lb ft of torque.
-Oh, and both cars charge at a max rate of 120 and 125kW respectively.
+Oh, and the cars charge at a max rate of 120 and 125kW respectively.
 The 80x develops a perky 261bhp – not that you'll be deploying that power too often unless you want to see your remaining range plummet.

-How does it compare to the VW ID.4?
+How does it compare with the VW ID.4?

 The Enyaq is actually longer than the ID.4 (but shorter than Skoda’s own Kodiaq, a TG favourite), so it’s got a bigger boot.
-Over 100-litres more with all the seats folded flat, which is not to be sniffed at.
-And, at the outset at least, it costs less.
+Over 100 litres more with all the seats folded flat, which is not to be sniffed at.
+And it costs less.
 As of March 2022 the cheapest Enyaq squeaks under the government's £35k upper limit for the plug-in car grant, so you'll get £1,500 off that model.